 Will A Child Who Is Under 18 Be Brought To Jail On DUI Charges In Florida?

 A child who is under the age of 18 who is brought to jail on DUI charges in Florida will be held for eight hours by statute.
 Anyone who is arrested for DUI must be held for eight hours or until they are tested and their breath alcohol concentration is under 0.02.
 Since the police are too busy to repeatedly test their prisoners to see who's finally below a breath alcohol concentration of 0.02, they usually just start running the clock once the person has been arrested.
-After eight hours, an underage individual can be released on bond or released to their parents.
+After eight hours, an underage individual may be released on bond or released to their parents.

 Does The Implied Consent Law Apply To Drivers Under 21 In Florida?